 A further risk stems from the continuing uncertainty inherent in the current economic environment and the impact of the UK's exit from membership of the European Union.
 The Society has carried out an initial evaluation of the impact of the UK's decision to leave the EU and will continue to monitor developments.
-The risk currently identified is the possibility of change in the regulatory environment and we consider that there would be adequate time to respond to any such changes.
-There are also additional risks arising from (a) the impact of regulatory changes already mentioned and (b) the potential for further contributions to the FSCS levy which would impact upon the Society's capital and ability to compete over a period of time.
-The Society will continue to adopt a cautious approach in the coming financial year, seeking moderate managed growth in order to maintain financial stability, whilst providing suitable mortgage and savings products to customers.
+The Society will continue to adopt a cautious approach in the coming financial year, seeking sustainable growth in order to maintain financial stability, whilst providing suitable mortgage and savings products to customers.